devantler/nomad-pack-gitops-operator/README.md

 Incoming webhook events should allow for dynamic setup of new deployment sources.
 E.g. a webhook from a private repository with nomad-packs, can be used to auto deploy those services to a cluster.

-A list of registries should be supported as env variable to deploy from those registries daily.
+A list of registries should be supported as env variable to deploy from those registries at timed intervals.

 Inclusive or exclusive filters on what to deploy should be added.